andrey-helldar/beautiful-phone/README.md

 ## Copyright and License

-`Beautiful Phone Formatter` was written by Andrey Helldar for the Laravel Framework 5.4 and later, and is released under the [MIT LICENSE](LICENSE).
+`Beautiful Phone Formatter` was written by Andrey Helldar, and is released under the [MIT LICENSE](LICENSE).